dzekelid/groups/_listings/microsoft-graph/users-id-|-userprincipalname-checkmembergroups-post.md

 ---
 swagger: "2.0"
 info:
-  title: Microsoft Graph API
+  title: Microsoft Graph API Check Member Groups
-  description: 'Microsoft Graph exposes multiple APIs from Office 365 and other Microsoft
+  description: Check member groups Check for membership in a specified list of groups,
-    cloud services through a single endpoint: https://graph.microsoft.com.
-Microsoft Graph simplifies queries that would otherwise be more complex.'
+    and returns from that list those groups of which the specified user, group, or directory object is a member.
+This function is transitive.
   version: 1.0.0
 host: graph.microsoft.com
 basePath: /